mgriebling/Digital-1/README.md

 ## Documentation ##

-The [documentation](https://github.com/hneemann/Digital/releases/latest) is available in English and German.
+The [documentation](https://github.com/hneemann/LogicBLOX/releases/latest) is available in English and German.
-It is still very incomplete but it contains a chapter "First Steps" which explains the basic usage of Digital.
+It is still very incomplete but it contains a chapter "First Steps" which explains the basic usage of LogicBLOX.
 The documentation also contains a list of available 74xx chips and a list of available keyboard shortcuts.

 ## Comments ##

 If you want to send a bug report or feature request please use the GitHub [issue tracker](https://github.com/hneemann/Digital/issues/new).
-This helps me to improve Digital, so do not hesitate.
+This helps me to improve LogicBLOX, so do not hesitate.

 It's also possible to send a private message to [digital-simulator@web.de](mailto:digital-simulator@web.de).

 ## Motivation ##

-Prior to the development of Digital, I used [Logisim](http://www.cburch.com/logisim/), developed by Carl Burch.
+Prior to the development of LogicBLOX, I used [Logisim](http://www.cburch.com/logisim/), developed by Carl Burch.
 If you are familiar with Logisim you will recognize the wire color scheme.

 Logisim is a excellent and proven tool for teaching purposes, that has been actively developed until 2011.